DEFRA/design-standards/README.md

 WCAG 2.1 is an extension to WCAG 2.0.
 It breaks down into four sections:

--   Perceivable
+-   Perceivable - Information is presented in ways that can be accessed by everyone

--   Operable
+-   Operable - Information is presented in ways that can be operated by everyone

--   Understandable
+-   Understandable - Information is presented in ways that can be understood by everyone

--   Robust
+-   Robust - Information is reliable and compatible with assistive technology and standards

 Not all accessibility issues can be detected automatically.
 Manual testing is always required.